A load on a heavy vehicle must:

 - not be placed in a way that makes the vehicle unstable or unsafe

-- be secured so it is unlikely to fall or dislodge
+- be secured so it is unlikely to fall or be dislodged

-- be restrained using an appropriate method of restraint
+- be restrained using an appropriate restraint method

-- be placed, secured or restrained in a way that meets the performance standards contained in the National Transport Commission's (NTC) Load Restraint Guide Second Edition 2004.
+- be placed, secured or restrained in a way that meets the loading performance standards listed in Schedule 7 of the Heavy Vehicle (Mass, Dimension and Loading) National Regulation.

-To provide heavy vehicle drivers, operators and other parties with further information about Heavy Vehicle National Law (HVNL) loading requirements, the NHVR has produced Compliance bulletin 9 – Heavy vehicle loading requirements (PDF, 91KB).
+Compliance bulletin 9 – Heavy vehicle loading requirements (PDF, 91KB) - Provides heavy vehicle drivers, operators and other parties with further information about Heavy Vehicle National Law (HVNL) loading requirements.

 Load Restraint Guide

 The Load Restraint Guide 2018 provides drivers, owners, operators, freight consigners, vehicle manufacturers, equipment manufacturers and suppliers with the basic safety principles that should be followed when designing a load restraint system to ensure the safe and efficient transportation of loads.

 The NTC completed a major review of the Load Restraint Guide Second Edition 2004 in January 2018 to ensure it was clear, user friendly and based on the best available evidence on how to safely restrain and transport the majority of loads carried by heavy vehicles in Australia.
-This involved extensive consultation with the NHVR, transport industry, load restraint experts, road transport agencies, police and other stakeholders.
-Public comment was sought through the NTC’s website from 14 June to 9 August 2017.
 The Load Restraint Guide 2018 was formally approved by the Transport and Infrastructure Council on 10 November 2017.